Updated on January 13th, 2021

 It’s estimated to have 1 billion square feet of EPDM rubber membranes installed throughout the world’s roofs.
 This is partially due to its relative durability, ease of installation and its competitive pricing.

 Average Cost Per Sq.
 Ft.
 Installed

 On the low end, you can plan to spend around $4.50 to $6.50 per sq. ft. for the installation of an EPDM rubber membrane on a flat roof. — The low-end pricing, although not very common, would be on par with asphalt shingles pricing, which tells you how affordable it can be. $6.50 to $10.50 per sq. ft. installed would be the high-end pricing and would likely be for a thicker or solar-reflective rubber membrane, with the job done by experienced flat roof specialists.

 What about DIY for EPDM?

-Home Depot and Lowe’s sell rolls of 10 x 25 feet for around $170 and $205 respectively.
-Add another $80 for the glue, or bonding adhesive (sold in 3 gallon containers) and $25 for long armed roller and you’re set to go.
+Home Depot and Lowe’s sell rolls of 10 x 25 feet for around $170 and $225 respectively.
+Add another $80 for the glue, or bonding adhesive (sold in 3-gallon containers) and $25 for long armed roller and you’re set to go.

-The reality is EPDM roofs last 7 to 15 years on average before needing replacement (less likely) or resealing (more likely).
-With EPDM liquid roof coating, repairs and resealing can extend the life of the roof and re-institute the waterproof barrier from original installation.
+The reality is EPDM roofs last 7 to 15 years on average before requiring a replacement (less likely) or resealing (more likely).
+With EPDM liquid roof coatings, repairs and resealing can extend the lifespan of the rubber membrane roof and re-institute the waterproof barrier properties from the original installation.